Rethinking and Recomputing the Value of Machine Learning Models: Related work

 \section{Related work}

-Mimicking the typical use of machine learning models in many practical applications, a number of approaches rely on the combination of a machine learning model making an initial prediction and a human annotator taking over when the model's confidence is not high enough \cite{Law_hearth_cscw18}.
+\textbf{Selective classification.} Mimicking the typical use of ML models in many practical applications, a number of approaches rely on the combination of an ML model making an initial prediction and a human annotator taking over when the model's confidence is not high enough \cite{Law_hearth_cscw18}.
 Selective classifiers are specifically conceived for this use, by including a rejection mechanism to decide when to abstain from making a prediction.
-The literature on selective classifiers is quite extensive, covering a wide range of learning algorithms ranging from nearest-neighbour classifiers~\cite{Hellman1970NNwithReject} to SVM~\cite{Fumera2002SVMwithReject} and neural networks~\cite{Cordella1995ImproveMLP,Stefano2000Reject, Geifman2017}.
-The effectiveness of this solution is, however, heavily dependent on the reliability of machine confidence, which has shown to be very poor especially for deep learning \cite{Guo2017CalibrationOfMNNs,Balda2020}.
+The literature on selective classifiers is extensive, encompassing a broad range of learning algorithms, including nearest-neighbor classifiers~\cite{Hellman1970NNwithReject}, SVM~\cite{Fumera2002SVMwithReject}, and neural networks~\cite{Cordella1995ImproveMLP,Stefano2000Reject,Geifman2017} (see Hendrickx et al.~\cite{Hendrickx2021} for a recent survey).
+The effectiveness of this solution is, however, heavily dependent on the reliability of machine confidence, which has shown to be very poor, especially for deep learning \cite{Balda2020,Guo2017CalibrationOfMNNs}.

-Hybrid Human-AI systems aim at solving classification problems by leveraging both humans and machines~\cite{Raghu2019,WilderHK20}.
-Crowds have been extensively employed to develop this type of systems, from learning crowd vote aggregation models from features of the crowd task~\cite{Kamar_2012_combining}, to leveraging crowds to learn features of ML models~\cite{flock_2015,Carlos_pattern}.